axelvaldez/radical-companies/_posts/2024/2024-03-12-Everybody is Good.markdown

  <p>Childish as it may be, it is a contribution to her community.</p>

 <h1>A Learning Moment</h1>
  <p>Sugar is so good that we should have it all the time is childish (<em>i.e.</em>, it comes from a limited context).
 But this is a chance for the child expand her horizons. &ldquo;<em>You like sugar?
 I like sugary things too!
-But, y&lsquo;know, eating things like all that the time makes your teeth hurt.</em>&rdquo; &ldquo;<em>No, I don&rsquo;t want my teeth to hurt!
+But, y&rsquo;know, eating things like all that the time makes your teeth hurt.</em>&rdquo; &ldquo;<em>No, I don&rsquo;t want my teeth to hurt!
 And I don&rsquo;t want their teeth to hurt, either.</em>&rdquo;</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>